paulrobertlloyd/paulrobertlloyd-v4/src/projects/24_ways/index.md

 Keen to exploit the very idea of 24 ways – different articles, written by different authors, published over twenty-four days for almost nearly a decade – I created a palette based on the publication’s signature red, that subtly changes over time based on both day and year variables.

-{% render 'screenshots' with screenshots.homepage
+{% render 'gallery' with screenshots.homepage
   caption: 'The home and other archival pages showcase articles by placing them within a grid, evoking the feel of a calendar.
 To account for the growing archive and improve the discoverability of content, I recommended categorising articles by topic, and exposing these within the navigation.'
   alignment: 'bleed'
   imagePreset: 'supporting'